-There are monthly meetings of the programming committee consisting of members from the 4-state DOTs.
+There are monthly meetings of the programming committee consisting of members from the 4-state DOTs and an MPC representative.
 The committee approves identified topics and TLN staff move forward with announcing the events and putting into place a registration process.
+An evaluation link is provided to all participants.

-The majority of presentations occur between October and April due to the construction season in the 4states served by this program.
+The majority of presentations occur between October and April due to the construction season in the 4-states served by this program.
 During summer months, the staff and program committee members identify and prioritize technology transfer topics.
+Self-paced modules and previously recorded sessions are available on the learning management system.